cooscoos/keymaps/README.md

 To do:

 - windows key + shortcuts need to work, especially t
+- there's no hash key
+- sticky layer 1 is kind of annoying, roll it.

 Keyboard layout for the Ferris sweep.
 Upload JSON to [QMK configurator](https://config.qmk.fm/#/ferris/sweep/LAYOUT_split_3x5_2).